LabKey/labkey-ui-components/packages/base/README.md

 ## Release Notes ##

+### version TBD
+*Released*: TBD
+* Item 6493: LabelHelpTip updates for size, customStyle, required, and iconComponent props
+* Fix for buildURL helper to pass LABKEY.container.path as default instead of undefined

 ### version 0.21.0
 *Released*: 5 November 2019
 * Modify getImportURL for AssayDefinitionModel to use the sample model's filters if present